Eloy Jiménez Preview, Player Props: White Sox vs. Royals

-On Monday, Eloy Jimenez (batting .333 in his past 10 games) and the Chicago White Sox face the Kansas City Royals, whose starting pitcher will be Cole Ragans.
-First pitch is at 2:10 PM ET.
+On Tuesday, Eloy Jimenez (on the back of going 0-for-4) and the Chicago White Sox play the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 7:40 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4 with a double and an RBI) against the Tigers.

 Eloy Jiménez Game Info & Props vs. the Royals